workadventure/workadventure/docs/developer/map-scripting/references/api-controls.md

 WA.controls.restoreMapEditor(): void
 ```

-These 2 methods can be used to completely disable map editor and to enable them again.
+These 2 methods can be used to completely disable map editor and to enable it again.

-When map editor are disabled, the user cannot open the map editor and tools associated.
+When the map editor is disabled, the user cannot open the map editor and the tools associated.

 Example: